FAQ

 Where are my API keys stored?

 In the macOS Keychain — KeychainStore writes them to the user's login keychain via SecItem APIs.
 Never in ~/.parleq/config.json or any other plaintext file on disk.
-This applies to every provider's secrets: Gemini API key, Bedrock API key, AWS static IAM credentials, Vertex service-account JSON (the whole JSON is one Keychain item), and the Azure resource API key.
+This applies to every provider's secrets: Gemini API key, OpenAI API key, Bedrock API key, AWS static IAM credentials, Vertex service-account JSON (the whole JSON is one Keychain item), and the Azure resource API key — plus, for enterprise OIDC sign-in, a refresh token and a sign-in identity snapshot (never a cloud credential).

 Choosing a provider